google-deepmind/concordia/README.md

     pytest --pyargs concordia
     ```

+5. Install any additional language model dependencies you will need, e.g.:

+    ```shell
+    pip install .[google]
+    pip install --requirement=examples/requirements.in
+    ```

+    Note that at this stage you may find that your development environment is
+    not supported by some underlying dependencies and you will need to do some
+    dependency management.

 ## Bring your own LLM

 Concordia requires a access to an LLM API.
 Any LLM API that supports sampling